strin/HeteroSampler/README.md

 HeteroSampler [![Build Status](https://travis-ci.org/strin/HeteroSampler.svg?branch=release)](https://travis-ci.org/strin/HeteroSampler)
 =============

 This project is a C++ implementation of HeteroSamplers: heterogenous Gibbs samplers for structured prediction problems.
-It is based on algorithms published in the AISTATS 2015 paper "Learning Where to Sample in Structured Prediction" by Shi Tianlin, Jacob Steinhardt, and Percy Liang.
+It is based on algorithms published in the AISTATS 2015 paper

+>Shi Tianlin, Jacob Steinhardt, and Percy Liang

+><a href="http://stanford.edu/~tianlins/research/adainfer.pdf">Learning Where to Sample in Structured Prediction</a>

+>18th International Conference on Artificial Intelligence and Statistics

 How does it work
 ----------------